-These types of accidents are usually the result of poor crew management, inadequate safety precautions, poor training, or rushing the job to get in done by the deadline and within the budget.
+These types of accidents usually result from poor crew management, inadequate safety precautions, poor training, or rushing the job to get in by the deadline and within the budget.
 For example, if a ceiling was installed without the proper support, such as a load-bearing wall, it could collapse under excess weight.
 This weight could come from air ducts, water pipes, or even errant construction equipment such as a falling beam.

 What types of injuries could be caused by a roof collapse?

-Depending on the height a worker falls from, the injuries will vary in severity.
+The injuries will vary in severity depending on the height a worker falls from.
 At best, they might suffer bruises and broken bones.
 At worst, the fall could be fatal.
 Some common injuries sustained by workers who fell from or through roofs are:

 Some typical construction site roof and ceiling collapse accident injuries include: